Rhinoceros (play): Background and meaning

 In Rhinoceros, all of the characters except Bérenger talk in clichés: for example, when first encountering the rhinoceros, all of the characters apart from Bérenger insipidly exclaim "Well, of all things!", a phrase that occurs in the play twenty-six times.
 Ionesco was suggesting that by vacuously repeating clichés instead of meaningful communication, his characters had lost their ability to think critically, and were thus already partly rhinoceros.
 Likewise, once a character repeats a platitudinous expression such as "It's never too late!" (repeated twenty-two times in the play) or "Come on, exercise your mind.
 Concentrate!" (repeated twenty times), the other characters start to mindlessly repeat them, which further shows their herd mentality.
 In the first act, the character of the logician says: "I am going to explain to you what a syllogism is ...
 The syllogism consists of a main proposition, a secondary one and a conclusion".
 The logician gives the example of: "The cat has four paws.
 Isidore and Fricot have four paws.
 Therefore, Isidore and Fricot are cats".
 Quinney sums up the logician's thinking as: "The logic of this reasoning would allow any conclusion to be true based on two premises, the first of which contains the term that is the predicate of the conclusion and the second of which contains the term that is the subject of the conclusion".
-Based on this way of thinking as taught by the logician, the character of the old man is able to conclude that his dog is in fact a cat, leading him to proclaim: "Logic is a very beautiful thing", to which the logician replies as "As long as it is not abused".
+Based on this way of thinking as taught by the logician, the character of the old man is able to conclude that his dog is in fact a cat, leading him to proclaim: "Logic is a very beautiful thing", to which the logician replies "As long as it is not abused".
 It is at this moment that the first rhinoceros appears.
-One of the leading Romanian intellectuals in the 1930s who joined the Iron Guard was Emil Cioran who in 1952 published in Paris a book entitled Syllogismes d'amertume.
-Emil Cioran never joined the Iron Guard he severed his friendship with Ionesco, an experience that very much hurt the latter.
+One of the leading Romanian intellectuals in the 1930s who became close to the Iron Guard was Emil Cioran, who in 1952 published in Paris a book entitled Syllogismes d'amertume.
+Emil Cioran severed his friendship with Ionesco, an experience that very much hurt the latter.
 The character of the logician with his obsession with syllogisms and a world of pure reason divorced from emotion is a caricature of Cioran, a man who claimed that "logic" demanded that Romania have no Jews.
 More broadly, Ionesco was denouncing those whose rigid ways of thinking stripped of any sort of humanist element led them to inhumane and/or inane views.